imzjy/THSensor/README.md

 # THSensor

-Temperature and humidity sensor with modbus
+Temperature and humidity sensor with modbus protocol

 # Haredware